moondance-labs/tanssi-docs/node-operators/block-producers/offboarding/offboarding.md

 1. Select the **pooledStaking** module and the **sortedEligibleCandidates** query
 2. Click the **+** button next to the extrinsic field
-3. A list of the eligible candidates and their stake will be displayed at the bottom of the page.
+3. A list of the eligible candidates and their stakes will be displayed at the bottom of the page.
 You can search for your address to ensure that it does not exist in the list

 ![Query the current list of eligible candidates on Polkadot.js Apps](/images/node-operators/block-producers/offboarding/offboarding/offboarding-5.webp)